londonaicentre/PhenoLab/projects/diabetes_risk/readme.md

-# Experiments in predicting risk of progresison in patients with diabetes
+# Experiments in predicting risk of progression in patients with diabetes

 ## Experiment 1: Using XGBoost to predict future HbA1c